A doctor moves back home after living out of a camper for a year to keep her family safe from Covid-19 - KVIA

 Whenever Osborn left work, she would sanitize and clean up before coming outside to sit on the steps of the camper and speak with her family, she told CNN affiliate KMOV a year ago.

-The Osborn family was planning a home extension, but they put that money toward purchasing the camper that Osborn was staying in, she told KMOV.
+The Osborn family was planning a home extension, but they put that money toward purchasing the camper that Osborn was staying in, she told CNN.
+She said she felt lucky that they had money saved up to be able to do this.

-Osborn’s two children, Ashley and David, said it was an adjustment not to have their mother at home.
+Osborn’s two children, Ashley, 19, and David, 15, said it was an adjustment not to have their mother at home.

 “It was really hard because my mom was gone, and I had to sort of step up, and I took on her roles around the house,” Ashley Osborn told CNN.
 “I have to be honest; I did not realize how much she did until she left.”